Tonywuhk/realai.org/deep-learning-implementation.md

 * [PyTorch](http://pytorch.org/) is a deep learning framework that puts Python first.
 This [repository](https://github.com/yunjey/pytorch-tutorial) provides tutorial code.
 * [rllab](https://github.com/openai/rllab) ([Duan et al., 2016](https://arxiv.org/abs/1604.06778)) is a framework for developing and evaluating reinforcement learning algorithms.

 TensorFlow is declarative, supposedly easier to optimize, but many programmers likely feel more comfortable with the imperative style of PyTorch.
+Windows support for PyTorch is an [outstanding issue since January 2017](https://github.com/pytorch/pytorch/issues/494).
 One main difference between TensorFlow and PyTorch is that the former uses static computation graphs whereas the latter supports dynamic computation graphs.
 It is further explained and demonstrated for conditional and loop structures on page 120-129 of the [slides](http://cs231n.stanford.edu/slides/2017/cs231n_2017_lecture8.pdf) used in a Stanford lecture.

 ## Hardware